SAP/openui5-docs/docs/Resource_Handling_Modularization_and_Localization_91f2b4d.md

 When you run OpenUI5 as an OSGi web bundle and reference the UI libraries as OSGi bundles, you need to determine the OpenUI5 OSGi bundles:

--   Extend the `ResourceServlet` in the OSGi servlet container by using an OSGi fragment that is responsible to add the OSGi flavor for the determination of UI libaries.
-Now the `ResourceServlet` is aware of the OSGi bundles and can search within the OSGi servlet container for UI libraries.
+-   Extend the `ResourceServlet` in the OSGi servlet container by using an OSGi fragment that is responsible to add the OSGi flavor for the determination of UI libraries.
+Now, the `ResourceServlet` is aware of the OSGi bundles and can search within the OSGi servlet container for UI libraries.

--   The `OSGiResourceServlet` uses the following entry in the `MANIFEST.MF` of the UI library's JAR files to determin the relevant UI libraries:
+-   The `OSGiResourceServlet` uses the following entry in the `MANIFEST.MF` of the UI library's JAR files to determine the relevant UI libraries:

     ```
     x-sap-ui5-ContentTypes: UILibrary